wilderbonsai/ioforge/src/pages/features.md

         content: >
           We use modern development and management process to ensure speed and reliability in development.
-We practice and preach an agile methodology, to ensure fast and flexible communication and delivery.
-          We can easily fit in with any existing product team, as well as providing this structure for newer product teams.
+We practice and preach an agile methodology, to ensure fast and flexible communication and delivery and can easily fit in with any existing product team, as well as providing this structure for newer product teams.
         align: left
         image: images/planning.png